Imaginal Retraining — A Self-Help Technique to Reduce Cravings

 In the new imaginal retraining technique, the various stimuli are pushed away or pulled toward oneself in the imagination, which offers the advantage that the imagined images can be customized (e.g., a particular alcoholic beverage).
 In addition, the technique is easy to implement in everyday life.

 Imaginal retraining has already been tested for effectiveness and acceptance in several randomized controlled studies.
 In people with problematic alcohol consumption (Moritz, Paulus, et al., 2019), nicotine consumption (Moritz, Göritz, Kraj, et al., 2019), and consumption of high-calorie foods (Moritz, Göritz, Schmotz, et al., 2019), craving for the critical substance was significantly reduced compared to a control group, and behavioral changes (including weight reduction) were also shown in a subgroup.
 The participants in all the studies described imaginal retraining as easy to use, and they showed high acceptance of the technique.
+Moreover, a recent study of our working group found that the reduction in craving for tobacco is still detectable after one year (Gehlenborg et al., 2022).

 You can obtain our two manuals—on reducing cravings for alcohol ("Think Before you Drink") and high-calorie foods ("Dunk the Junk")—via the link at the bottom of the page.
 Note that the technique can be easily modified for other problem behaviors such as smoking or gambling.
 We rely on your experiences and suggestions to improve the technique and the manuals.
 Please take the time to send feedback to Steffen Moritz (email@example.com).